CtrlK

 Conciseness

 The content is extremely verbose and repetitive.
-Pitfalls are duplicated across the 'Core Workflows' sections and again in the 'Known Pitfalls' section.
+Pitfalls and known issues are duplicated across workflow sections and then again in a dedicated 'Known Pitfalls' section.
 Parameter details that Claude could discover via RUBE_SEARCH_TOOLS are exhaustively listed inline.
-The document also appears to contain corrupted/duplicated content (the rubric itself is embedded multiple times within the skill content).
+The document also appears to contain corrupted/duplicated content (the rubric itself is embedded multiple times within the skill content), making it massively bloated.

 1 / 3